test-bdd/test-js/docs/api.md

 ## `not`

-Inverts the result of an assertion.
+Inverts the actual of an assertion.

 ### Parameters